-The sensitivity analysis below is determined based on the Company's exposure to interest rates for fixed rate borrowings at the end of the reporting period, and is prepared assuming that the amounts of liabilities outstanding at the end of the reporting period are outstanding for the whole year.
+The sensitivity analysis below is determined based on the Company's exposure to interest rates for investment in money market fund and fixed rate borrowings at the end of the reporting period, and is prepared assuming that the amounts of liabilities outstanding at the end of the reporting period are outstanding for the whole year.
 A 100-basis point increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.

-If interest rates had been 100 basis points higher and all other variables were held constant, the Company's pre-tax loss for the years ended December 31, 2019, 2020 and 2021 would have increased by \$151,896, \$194,378 and \$308,573, respectively.
+If interest rates had been 100 basis points higher and all other variables were held constant, the Company's pre-tax loss for the years ended December 31, 2020, 2021 and 2022, would have increased by \$194,378, \$308,573 and \$69,596, respectively.